What is Blocknet?¶

 - Governance - Submitting proposals to the network requires a fee to be paid in BLOCK and proposals can only be voted on by Service Nodes.

-- Transaction Fees - Transferring funds on the network incurs a transaction fee paid in BLOCK.
+- Transaction Fees - Transferring funds on the network incurs a transaction fee that's paid in BLOCK and awarded to stakers.

 The utility of the BLOCK token increases the buy pressure on the market, while the reward potential of operating a node reduces sell pressure on the market.